mlochbaum/BQN/doc/transpose.md

 In fact, we have `≢⍉⍟k a ←→ k⌽≢a` for any number `k` and array `a`.

-To move axes other than the first, use the Rank operator in order to leave initial axes untouched.
+To move axes other than the first, use the Rank modifier in order to leave initial axes untouched.
 A rank of `k>0` transposes only the last `k` axes while a rank of `k<0` ignores the first `|k` axes.

         ≢ ⍉⎉3 a23456
     [ 2 3 5 6 4 ]